This article was originally published January 31, 2020 and UPDATED 4/16/2020

 I have been posting that Real ID's will be required for a while now.
 But 2020 always seemed so far away!
-Well, 2020 is here and October is the deadline to get a Real ID in order to fly domestically without a passport.
+Well, 2020 is here and October WAS the deadline to get a Real ID in order to fly domestically without a passport.
+In the face of the Covid 19 pandemic, the Department of Homeland Security has extended the REAL ID enforcement deadline by one year to October 1, 2021.

 What's the Buzz about REAL ID?